 Editor's note: The architecture representations for MCPTT, MCVideo and MCData needs to be aligned with clause 4.7

 - The description of the corresponding functional entities and reference points in 3GPP TS 23.379 [6] applies.

+- MCPTT-1, includes the 5G-GC1 reference point as described in clause 4.7 and fulfils the requirements of the 5G-GC1 reference point for MCPTT.

 - The description of the MCPTT-4 and MCPTT-7 reference points in 3GPP TS 23.379 [6] applies considering that it utilizes the N6 reference point defined in 3GPP TS 23.501 [7].